Meet the Therapists

 Dr. Wazen has a bachelor’s degree in music, specifically vocal performance.
 Her studies as a musician have helped her to become a better physical therapist.
 She says, “When I was a music student, I would meet weekly with my teacher, trying to understand and execute all the skills that my teacher taught me.
 When I succeeded, so did my teacher.
 I want to bring this same personal commitment to my patients, and their success is my proudest accomplishment.”

 Learn.
-My role is not only to learn from my patients, but to guide them in how to learn from me, what they should do to take back their lives and create positive change.
+Our role is not only to learn from our patients but to guide them in how to learn from us, and what they should do to take back their lives and create positive change.

 Live.
 Life is a gift.
 The purpose of all treatment at Equinox Physical Therapy is to restore function, independence, and freedom to clients recovering from or living with an illness.